 The current temple is divided into three complexes—Todo, Saito, and Yokawa—that date from the 17th century.
 The Kompon Chu-do hall in Todo has a massive copper roof in the irimoya-zukuri

 layered style.
-Its dark, cavernous interior conveys the mysticism for which the sect is known.
-Giant pillars and a coffered ceiling shelter the central altar surrounded by religious images.
-You can kneel with worshippers on a dais above the shadowy recess containing the smaller altars, an arrangement that supposedly allows you to come face-to-face with the enshrined deities.
-Even if you don't see a vision of the supernatural, you can enjoy a closer look at the ornate oil lanterns hanging before the altar, each representing a stage of enlightenment.
+Its dark, cavernous interior conveys the mysticism for which the Tendai sect is known.
+Giant pillars and a coffered ceiling shelter the central altar, which is surrounded by religious images.
+You can kneel with worshippers on a dais above the shadowy recess containing the smaller altars, an arrangement that looks upon the enshrined deities.
+The interior, darkened by the smoke of centuries of lighted candles, conveys a sense of spirituality even among nonbelievers.
+Each of the ornate oil lanterns hanging before the altar represents a stage of enlightenment.
 Near the main hall, a mausoleum contains the remains of Saicho.

 Saito is a 25-minute walk from Todo along a stairway lined with stone lanterns.
 The ancient wooden temple in the Yokawa complex has been replaced with a concrete structure, dimming some of its allure, though like Todo and Saito it remains remarkable for its longevity and active religious rites.